ztombol/varrick/README.md

 * basic utilities, e.g. `cat` or `ls`, from [`coreutils`][coreutils-hp]

+# Contribution

+Varrick is licensed under [GPLv3][gplv3].
+Contribution of any kind is welcome.
+If you find any bugs or have suggestions, open an issue or pull request on the projects [GitHub page][varrick-gh].

 # Name

 The name *"Varrick"* did not materialise until shortly before the first release.